racedisparityaudit/style-guide/user-research.md

 During beta we continued the usability labs, reducing the frequency of these to fortnightly.
 We also carried out several focus groups and pop-up testing sessions.
 Furthermore, prior to releasing the public beta, we held a private beta during which we gave approximately 100 users from the different persona groups private access to the website.
 This allowed the users to explore the website in a more natural setting than in the usability labs.
 We received feedback on their experience in the form of diary studies, phone interviews and a survey.

-Across methodologies, we ensured that users we tested with were representative of the demographic mix that we expected of our final public audience after launch.
+Across methodologies, we ensured that users we tested with were representative of the demographic mix that we expected of our final  audience after launch.
 Demographic factors that we considered included; age, ethnicity and geography.
 We also included users with assisted digital or accessibility needs.

 ## GOV.UK